TanguyBarthelemy/TanguyBarthelemy/README.md

 📧 tanguy.barthelemy@insee.fr

-or directly on a Github repository via a pull request!
+or directly on a Github repository via a pull request or an issue!